brycewray/hugo-site/content/posts/2022/03/using-dart-sass-hugo.md

 In October, 2020, the Sass project [deprecated the LibSass implementation](https://sass-lang.com/blog/libsass-is-deprecated) on which [Hugo Pipes](https://gohugo.io/hugo-pipes) depends to provide Sass support.
 Two key points in the deprecation announcement were:

 - Going forward, LibSass will receive no additional feature updates, but rather only fixes for major bugs and security issues.
-As a result, since LibSass has received no feature updates since November, 2018, LibSass users---and LibSass-dependent apps like Hugo---are now nearly four-and-a-half years behind the curve where Sass features are concerned.
+As a result, since LibSass has received no feature updates since November, 2018, LibSass users---and LibSass-dependent apps like Hugo---are now nearly three-and-a-half years behind the curve where Sass features are concerned.
 - All LibSass users should switch to [Dart Sass](https://sass-lang.com/dart-sass).

 On many if not most other [static site generators](https://jamstack.org/generators) (SSGs), moving to Dart Sass is a fairly simple matter (other than whatever Sass code changes it might require, of course): one needs only to use the [standard Sass package](https://github.com/sass/sass).
 However, since LibSass is baked into Hugo, the only answer [appears to be](https://discourse.gohugo.io/t/question-are-there-plans-to-support-dart-sass-and-its-newly-introduced-use-modular-system/21882) in the form of [Embedded Dart Sass](https://github.com/sass/dart-sass-embedded), present in one's `path`.
 And, while that's doable on a website developer's personal device, getting it into a hosting vendor's build process is another matter, one [which remains unsolved](https://discourse.gohugo.io/t/using-dart-sass-hugo-and-netlify/37099) at this writing.